joschafer/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 This data was collected from a personal activity monitoring device worn by an anonymous individual collected at 5 minute intervals through out the day.
 The data consists of two months of data during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

-The [https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip](data) was loaded from the course data as provided by R. Peng.
+The data was loaded from the [course data](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) as provided by R. Peng.

 ### Load the data
 The data was expanded from its original zip format from the operating system and then examined with operating system tools.
 It was found the be in CSV format with headers provided and it was read as is with headers.